alcole/Applications-of-Probability/README.md

 # M343-Applications-of-Probability
-Implementations of some of the formula and functions relating to application of probability
+Implementations of some of the formula and functions relating to the applications of probability